All Episodes

 And we need bureaus out there.

-That's how we would we don't see the recession.
+That's how we would see the recession.

-I guess what he's Saying is gas price goes up, but in New York we don't buy gas.
+I guess what he's saying is gas price goes up, but in New York, we don't buy gas.

-We get in a cab.
+We get in a cab or we walk.

 And in Washington, well, who knows?